 Check out our full review of The Business Platinum® Card from American Express for more.

 Here’s why: The Ink Business Unlimited℠ Credit Card allows you to spend more time growing your business and less time optimizing rewards.

 With this flat-rate cash back card, you’ll earn 1.5% cash back on every purchase you make.

 Instead of trying to keep up with a complicated rewards structure, you can stay focused on the things that matter to your business.

 You can also earn a sign-up bonus of $500 cash back if you spend $3,000 on purchases during the first 3 months after account opening.

 All this for a $0 annual fee.

-If you’re interested in this card, it might be worth reading our breakdown of the best Chase Ink business credit cards.
+If you’re interested in this card, check out our review of the Ink Business Unlimited℠ Credit Card.

 Here’s why: The Ink Business Preferred℠ Credit Card can help you spread the word about your new business.